Click-And-Order Vs. Brick-And-Mortar Retail Strategies At Walmart (NYSE:WMT), Amazon (NASDAQ:AMZN) And Nike (NYSE:NKE)

 Nike

-Nike said during its fiscal second quarter conference call that it is seeking to expand its relationship with Amazon and also partner with the subscription box retailer Stitch Fix.
+Nike said during its fiscal second quarter conference call that it is seeking to expand its relationship with Amazon and also partner with the subscription box retailer Stitch Fix Inc (NASDAQ: SFIX).

 Nike's online initiatives remain "relatively small" and do not pose a threat to companies like Foot Locker, Inc. (NYSE: FL), as Nike also committed to strengthening its relationship with the athletic shoe retailer, Konik said.